 We will be discussing both the ways comprehensively so that you can fix any issues relating to superfetch in your Windows computer.

-1. Disable Superfetch Using Services App
+1. How to Disable Superfetch Using Services App

 In order to disable the Superfetch using Services app, you will need to follow the below-mentioned steps: